Diabetic Kitchen Essentials

 Healthy Fats and Flavor Boosters

-I also keep apple cider vinegar and coconut aminos on hand.
-ACV isn’t just for tang—it helps digestion by adding stomach acidity and has been shown to lower the glycemic impact of a meal.
+In the flavor corner, I always keep apple cider vinegar and coconut aminos on hand.
+Apple cider vinegar isn’t just for tang.
+It helps digestion by boosting stomach acidity and even lowers the glycemic punch of a meal.

 💡 Pro Tip: A small splash of apple cider vinegar can do more than add flavor.
 Studies suggest it helps improve digestion and may lower the glycemic impact of a meal, leading to steadier blood sugar.
 Try mixing 1–2 teaspoons in a glass of water before meals.